Q Appraisals maintains the utmost professional ethics

 The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations.
 I follow these rules to the letter which means you can be at ease knowing I am doing everything I can to provide an unbiased determination of the home or property value.

-As soon as you order an appraisal from Q Appraisals I'll make sure you're getting the professional service you expect along with an ethical approach.
+When you order an appraisal from Q Appraisals I'll make sure you're getting the professional service you expect along with an ethical approach.